-Las Vegas's Larosa Named Athletic Trainer of the Year
+Las Vegas's LaRosa Named Athletic Trainer of the Year

-ROUND ROCK, Texas - Las Vegas Aviators© head athletic trainer Brad LaRosa has been selected by the Professional Baseball Athletic Trainers Society (PBATS) as the Pacific Coast League's top athletic trainer for the 2019 season.
+Las Vegas Aviators® head athletic trainer Brad LaRosa has been selected by the Professional Baseball Athletic Trainers Society (PBATS) as the Pacific Coast League's top athletic trainer for the 2019 season.
 This is LaRosa's third time being recognized for the award (2012, 2016) and is the second Las Vegas athletic trainer to receive this honor, joining Tony Cordova in 2006.

 "It's a very nice honor to be recognized by my group of peers that I hold in high regards," Aviators athletic trainer Brad LaRosa said.
 "The PCL is an outstanding league to work in, with good cities and the newer stadiums coming into play.
 It's paving a new way for the players, coaches and staff to take care of things much closer to a Major League atmosphere."